A selection of the most frequently asked questions about our service.

 Once I have paid the deposit, what’s the next step?

-Once your deposit is paid, this will secure manufacturing space and we will then arrange a technical survey visit to check measurements and to reconfirm the decisions made.
+Once your deposit is paid, this will secure manufacturing space and we will then arrange a Site Survey visit to check measurements and to reconfirm the decisions made.
 At that stage, we will check the state of the electrical system and address any other questions that you may have regarding the new installation.
 Any potential variations to the agreement will be discussed at that time.

 Will we have a Project Manager assigned to us?